Affiliate links on Android Authority may earn us a commission. Learn more.

 Keep in mind these standards are measured with cable lengths of 100 meters.
 Performance tends to decrease as cables get longer, which is something to keep in mind.

 Which category cable you need depends on your network habits.
 Most casual users need no more than a Cat 5 cable, but Cat 5e cables have also become popular as Gigabit internet becomes more available.
 Cat 5e doesn’t cost significantly more than Cat 5.
 They are actually very affordable these days, which is why we won’t recommend anything slower than Cat 5e.

-Anything over these categories is usually overkill for common households.
-If your internet speeds and in-network transfers don’t require much performance, getting a high category cable would simply entail paying more and getting a bulkier cable for performance you won’t take advantage of.
+Anything over these categories can be overkill for most common households.
+If your internet speeds and in-network transfers don’t require much performance, getting a high-level cable would entail paying more and getting a bulkier cable for performance you won’t take advantage of.
 Your modem’s max speeds are another factor to keep in mind.
 A slow modem will slow down a super-fast cable.
 Businesses users usually need higher categories with more intensive needs.